Father Wound and Family Constellations

 connection to the outer world

 Children often look to the father for support in moving outward into independence, confidence, and engagement with life.
+When connection with the father feels disrupted or unsafe, the effects may continue influencing confidence, relationships, and safety long into adulthood.

 The Natural Movement Between Father and Child